 We are quickly heading into uncharted territory with the legalization of recreational marijuana in the state – employment law issues are bound to follow.
 The advice for companies is to get ready before the law takes effect.
 Look at your policies, train your supervisors and managers, and educate employees on the long lasting effects of marijuana and how it could impact job performance and safety.
 Be sure to disseminate all policies regarding the consequences of workplace drug use.

 Employees should also take note of the federal and state laws and be crystal clear on company policies.
 If you are injured at work and are denied workers’ compensation coverage because of alleged marijuana impairment or you are fired from your job or otherwise suffer adverse employment actions because of suspected marijuana use, it is important to discuss your concerns with a Quad Cities employment law attorney.
 We represent employees in difficult employment law matters.
-Contact the Quad Cities area wrongful termination lawyers of McDonald, Woodward & Carlson PC for a free consultation at 563-355-6478.
+Contact the Quad Cities area wrongful termination lawyers of McDonald, Woodward & Carlson PC at 563-355-6478.